 Saturday Morning Physics

 "Saturday Morning Physics" is back for 2017, running on selected Saturdays during October, November and December from 10:30am until 12:30pm.
+The lectures are being held in the Physics Department, PH8.
+No ticket needed.

 Aimed at high school students and adults interested in Modern Physics.
 Some of the department's world class scientists will talk on their fascinating research topics including astrophysics, cosmology, materials science, lasers, quantum mechanics and particle physics The talks will be supplemented by some hands-on activities after a coffee break.